-The Fortinet Championship Past Winners & Results By Year
+The Fortinet Championship Past Winners and Results By Year

 The Fortinet Championship was established in 2007 but took a little bit of time to really find its feet as a PGA Tour event.
 After initially being held as the Fry’s Electronics Open in Scottsdale, Arizona it was moved to San Jose, California.
 A further move to Silverado Country Club came in 2014 and a few years later it was renamed the Safeway Open in a long term deal with the sponsors and the PGA Tour.